peterspath/topfour.net/README.md

 ### 6. Review

-Submissions will be reviewed as quickly as possible, and when your Pull Request is merged, your website will appear in the directory above!
+Submissions will be reviewed as quickly as possible, and when your Pull Request is merged, your website will appear in the [directory](https://topfour.net/)!

 *We reserve the right to refuse any site we deem to be inappropriate.
 Basically, if you wouldn't show it to your grandma or your kids, you're probably not going to get accepted.*